Nesvilab/FragPipe/docs/tutorial_fpop.md

 <br>

 #### 6. Downstream Analysis
-Since FragPipe v20.1, it is possible to perform quantitative analysis on FPOP results.
+Since FragPipe v20.1, it is possible to have FragPipe generate a summary analysis of FPOP results using the FPOP quant section of the Downstream tab.
-Make sure the FPOP Quant checkbox is active.
+To perform these analyses, check the FPOP Quant checkbox on the Downstream Tab. **NOTE: this analysis requires that quantitation was performed using IonQuant (for label-free data) or TMT-Integrator (for TMT labeled data) as part of the FragPipe workflow.** See the Quant tabs in FragPipe for details.

+The FPOP summary results are generated for both peptide-level and residue level.
+In FPOP_peptide.tsv, all overlapping peptides resulting from different cleavage sites will be grouped together and reported under the longest peptide group along with all the modifications found.
+The same approach is also done at the residue level (with the option to customize the site region size -see figure below).
-Also, in order to subtract control oxidation the common label of control samples can be given, as well as the common label for FPOP samples.
+An option is provided to automatically subtract the oxidation of a control sample from FPOP irradiated samples.
+This is done by specifying the common label of control samples in the Control box in FragPipe, as well as the common label for FPOP samples in the FPOP box.
 FragPipe will automatically match the rest of the samples labels so the right counterpart will be compared.
-Results come in both peptide-level and residue level.
-In FPOP_peptide.tsv all overlapping peptides resulting from different cleavage sites will be group together and reported under the longest peptide group along with all the modifications found.
-Same approach is also done at the residue level (with the option to customize the site region size -see figure below).

 #### FPOP_peptides.tsv

-**Group Name**  Longest peptide cover by all overlapping peptides.
+**Group Name**  Longest peptide covered by all overlapping peptides.

 **Protein** protein sequence header corresponding to the identified peptide sequence; this will be the selected razor protein if the peptide maps to multiple proteins (in this case, other mapped proteins are listed in the ‘Mapped Proteins’ column).